atheis4/db_covaraite/README.rst

 A similar version of the Shared Database must be created first so that the foreign keys to the covariate database are not violated.

-The make_schema module contains the CovariateDB object that must be instantiated with the host, user, password of the mysql Docker database.
+**USE**

+Please check the tests/conftest.py module for an example of creating the database.

+You must have docker, mysql, and the proprietary cluster_utils installed on your local machine in order to create the containerized database.